Fleid/EventHub_CheckOutput/README.md

 # EventHub_CheckOutput

-Fork of the sample from Azure - C# App to check the outpout of an Event Hub
+C# App to check the output of an **Azure Event Hub**.

+Made from the [tutorial][1] made available by Microsoft (*second part: Receive messages with EventProcessorHost*).

+[1]:http://azure.microsoft.com/en-US/documentation/articles/service-bus-event-hubs-csharp-ephcs-getstarted/ "Azure Event Hub: Get Started"